creative-tutorials/pickfriend/README.md

 ## FAQ

-- **Question 1:** What is PrimeEX?
+- **Question 1:** What is PickFriend?
-- **Answer 1:** PrimeEX is a social media web application that allows you to upload your favorite images, thoughts and inspirational quotes
+- **Answer 1:** PickFriend is a social media web application that allows you to upload your favorite images, thoughts and inspirational quotes

-- **Question 2:** What can I do with PrimeEX?
+- **Question 2:** What can I do with PickFriend?

-- **Answer 2:** You can upload your images, thoughts and inspirational quotes to PrimeEX and share them with your friends.
+- **Answer 2:** You can upload your images, thoughts and inspirational quotes to PickFriend and share them with your friends.

-- **Question 3:** Is PrimeEX free?
+- **Question 3:** Is PickFriend free?

-- **Answer 3:** Yes, PrimeEX is free to use.
+- **Answer 3:** Yes, PickFriend is free to use.

 ## Privacy Policy